nestjs/docs.nestjs.com/content/graphql/federation.md

 ##### Code first

-The code-first Federation is very similar to a regular code-first GraphQL.
-We simply add some extra decorators to the User entity.
+Code first federation is very similar to regular code first GraphQL.
+We simply add some extra decorators to the `User` entity.

 ```ts
 import { Directive, Field, ID, ObjectType } from '@nestjs/graphql';